-Editor's message: If you are an HR professional working in a local authority, you need to keep on top of rules that are specific to your sector, in addition to generally applicable employment law and good practice.
-For example there are specific rules on the application of TUPE in the public sector, the calculation of continuity of service and regulation around certain senior posts.
+Editor's message: If you are an HR professional working in a local authority, you need to keep on top of developments specific to your sector, in addition to generally applicable employment law and good practice.

 Susie Munro, senior employment law editor

-HR and legal information and guidance relating to local authority employers.
+HR and legal information, news and guidance relating to local authority employers.